Mineralogy of Halides, Carbonates + SulfatesMineralogy of Halides, Carbonates + Sulfates

 Formula: MnCO3

-Luckily for us, rhodochrosite has very distinct pink, rose-red, and reddish colors that help to differentiate it from other carbonates.
-Its typical banded structure is also helpful.
+Rhodochrosite has very distinct pink, rose-red, and reddish colors that help distinguish it from other carbonates.
+Its typical banded structure also helps with separations.
 However, rhodochrosite can be mistaken for other red minerals, especially rhodonite.
-Here, the low hardness of carbonate will be helpful.
-The bulk of other red minerals is much harder than carbonate rhodochrosite.
+However, the carbonate mineral has a low hardness.
+Most other red minerals are much harder than rhodochrosite.

 rhodochrosite - South Africa - carbonates